 When you enter the winery from the top floor, you will encounter a statue of a naked man.

 I’m always interested in tasting new things, so I was very excited to try the Crème de Cassis.
-It’s a black currant based liqueur that can be added to cocktails.
+It’s a black currant-based liqueur that can be added to cocktails.
 It’s quite sweet and would be excellent mixed with soda water on a hot day or drizzled over vanilla ice cream.

 While we visited Ile d’Orleans in May, it was just warm enough that I could see how amazing the outdoor patio at Cassis Monna & Filles would be in the summer.
-They had lots of cushioned chairs set up around the property.
-There were even blankets upstairs for chilly nights.

 Other Tours in Ile d’Orleans

-Guided scooter tour on Ile d’Orleans
+Wine Tasting on Ile d’Orleans

-Guided bike tour on Ile d’Orleans
+Rent Bikes on Ile d’Orleans

 Ile d’Orleans with Kids